Twisting formula of epsilon factors: Abstract

 \section{Abstract}

-For characters of a nonarchimedean local field we have explicit formula for epsilon factor.
-But in general we do not have any generalized twisting formula of epsilon factors.
-In this paper we give a twisting formula of epsilon factors via local Jacobi sums.
+For characters of a non-Archimedean local field we have explicit formula for epsilon factors.
+But in general, we do not have any generalized twisting formula of epsilon factors.
+In this paper we give a generalized twisting formula of epsilon factors via local Jacobi sums.